pnkmny/Structure-Theory-of-Rings/README.md

 I think these notes are super useful for people who are new to rings, groups etc. I am hoping that anyone who has taken 1st year linear algebra courses should be able to understand these notes.
-Liam is actually a super cool grad student and mentored Amelie and myself during the program).
+Liam is actually a super cool grad student and mentored Amelie and myself during the program.